 Spookifying ordinary cocktails is pretty simple.
 First, consider what you serve them in.
 Skittles Vodka is kind of spooky looking, but serve it in Zombie goblets and you’ve got memorable Halloween Drinks.
 Use gummy worms, gummy eyeballs or anything else spooky in our Vodka Gummy Bears tutorial, and you’ve got a gross, creepy treat for everyone.
 This video shows you how to make them, the super, quick, easy way!

-And serve drinks with lots of tonic water as an ingredient, then use a black light.
+Serve Halloween Drinks with lots of tonic water as an ingredient, and then use a black light.
 Tonic water reacts and glows in blacklight (get your blacklight supplies here), so the drinks will look fluorescent.
 You can even make your own tonic instead of using store-bought with this tonic making kit.
 Or try serving from a drink dispenser that looks like a drip bag from the hospital.

 Color some sugar black or orange with food coloring and use that to rim your guests’ glasses.

 Layer any kind of black vodka on top of any kind of fruit juice (cranberry or tomato for the bloody look, orange juice for Halloween colors), and you’ve got weird, spooky-looking Halloween Drinks.

 - The Soul Taker is a sweet cocktail which blends vodka, tequila and amaretto.
 This is a really simple pour.
 And bonus points if you’re showing MST3K’s Soul Taker at your Halloween party.

 - The Black Licorice Delight cocktail is deep red with black ice cubes and a black sugar rim.
 It looks perfect for Halloween, and has flavors of black licorice and blackcurrant.

 - The Smoking Blackberry Sage Margarita not only has amazing fresh herb and berry flavors, but actually “smokes” with dry ice.